Azure/bicep-types-az/generated/storage/microsoft.storage/2016-01-01/types.md

 * **ApiVersion**: 2016-01-01
 * **Output**: [StorageAccountListKeysResult](#storageaccountlistkeysresult)

-## StorageAccountPropertiesCreateParameters
-### Properties
-* **accessTier**: 'Cool' | 'Hot': Required for storage accounts where kind = BlobStorage.
-The access tier used for billing.
-* **creationTime**: string (ReadOnly): Gets the creation date and time of the storage account in UTC.
-* **customDomain**: [CustomDomain](#customdomain): The custom domain assigned to this storage account.
-This can be set via Update.
-* **encryption**: [Encryption](#encryption): The encryption settings on the storage account.
-* **lastGeoFailoverTime**: string (ReadOnly): Gets the timestamp of the most recent instance of a failover to the secondary location.
-Only the most recent timestamp is retained.
-This element is not returned if there has never been a failover instance.
-Only available if the accountType is Standard_GRS or Standard_RAGRS.
-* **primaryEndpoints**: [Endpoints](#endpoints) (ReadOnly): The URIs that are used to perform a retrieval of a public blob, queue, or table object.
-* **primaryLocation**: string (ReadOnly): Gets the location of the primary data center for the storage account.
-* **provisioningState**: 'Creating' | 'ResolvingDNS' | 'Succeeded' (ReadOnly): Gets the status of the storage account at the time the operation was called.
-* **secondaryEndpoints**: [Endpoints](#endpoints) (ReadOnly): The URIs that are used to perform a retrieval of a public blob, queue, or table object.
-* **secondaryLocation**: string (ReadOnly): Gets the location of the geo-replicated secondary for the storage account.
-Only available if the accountType is Standard_GRS or Standard_RAGRS.
-* **statusOfPrimary**: 'Available' | 'Unavailable' (ReadOnly): Gets the status indicating whether the primary location of the storage account is available or unavailable.
-* **statusOfSecondary**: 'Available' | 'Unavailable' (ReadOnly): Gets the status indicating whether the primary location of the storage account is available or unavailable.

 ## CustomDomain
 ### Properties
 * **name**: string (Required): Gets or sets the custom domain name assigned to the storage account.
 Name is the CNAME source.